 Update and install OS system patches regularly.
 Don’t ignore Windows patch updates, they are for your own good.

-Install a strong malware blocker like RCS that scans your computer regularly and comes with Unchecky power to keep dangerous adware away as well.
+Install a strong malware blocker like Reason Antivirus that scans your computer regularly and comes with Unchecky power to keep dangerous adware away as well.

 Keep your firewall on at all times and make sure it’s secure.